ROBERTS POINT TRACK FRANZ JOSEF – All You Need to Know

 Walking up the last stairs to the wooden viewing platform really gives you that ‘It was worth it’ feeling!
 The elevated, fenced viewpoint is in the middle of the valley, surrounded by sheer cliffs with waterfalls pouring down and with the Franz Josef Glacier looming over you.

 There is a bench to sit down and take in these dramatic views.
-It’s highly recommend to bring your lunch and enjoy it before returning to the car park.
+It’s highly recommended to bring your lunch and enjoy it before returning to the car park.

 How to get around in New Zealand